I am reqularly asked,

 The 3 Key Success Indicators

-What separates successful coaches from those that struggle?
+What separates successful coaches from the many that struggle?

 I came into coaching in its infancy.
 And watching and working with hundreds of coaches over the years, I have come to a few conclusions about what it takes to succeed in this business.
-What separates the really happy and successful coaches from the ones that struggle essentially boils down to three main areas:
+What separates the really happy and successful coaches, from the far too many coaches who struggle, essentially boils down to three main areas:

 1) Good Coaches enjoy coaching